 Emergencies can happen,

-Kvinsland Dentistry will be here for you.
+Kvinsland Dentistry is here for you.

 Hopefully you will never need an emergency appointment, but should a situation arise Kvinsland Dentistry is here for you.